jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Cunning... is but the low mimic of wisdom.
+Every time you smile at someone, it is an action of love, a gift to that person, a beautiful thing.
-- Plato
+- Mother Teresa

-Updated on: [7/10/2023]
+Updated on: [7/11/2023]
 <!-- #quoteEnd -->
 </pre>